itsays-zqc/my-website/docs/test/SDK/6Simulation.md

 Specifies the name of the simulation solver used for parameter sweep.

 ### S_matrix_setup
-**Port:** Specifies the name of port in the FDTD simulation region.
+Port: Specifies the name of port in the FDTD simulation region.<br/>
-**Active:** Selects the enabled port as the excitation source, and the number of ""Active" port determines the number of simulation sweep.
+Active: Selects the enabled port as the excitation source, and the number of ""Active" port determines the number of simulation sweep.

 **Example:**